Bournville: Cadbury

 Bournville Rest House was built to celebrate the Silver Wedding Anniversary of George and Elizabeth Cadbury, and was paid for by the employees of Cadbury Brothers Ltd. The design is by William Alexander Harvey, who was architect of many of the buildings on the estate and is based on the 17th century Yarn Market in Dunster, Somerset.
-Currently, the building houses the Visitors Centre for the Carillon.
+Currently, the building is used by Bournville Village Trust for free public exhibitions.

 In 1900, the Bournville Village Trust was set up to formally control the development of the estate, independently of George Cadbury or the Cadbury company.
 Elizabeth Cadbury succeeded her husband as chair of the Bournville Village Trust in 1922.
 The trust focused on providing schools, hospitals, museums, public baths and reading rooms.
 As Bournville is a conservation area, another job of the Bournville Village Trust is to accept or reject plans for building extension and modification.

 An almost campus feel evolved, with a triangular village green, infant and junior schools, the School of Art and the Day Continuation School (originally intended for young Cadbury employees) and a host of events such as fêtes and Maypole dances.
 The carillon and a Quaker meeting house are also beside the village green.

 The trust continues to exercise an international influence on housing and town planning generally.
 Now containing 7,800 homes on 1,000 acres (4 km^{2}) of land with 100 acres (0.4 km^{2}) of parks and open spaces, Bournville remains a popular residential area of Birmingham.

 Cadbury is still one of Birmingham's main employers, and continues to make chocolate products.

 The dark chocolate Bournville Plain is now manufactured in France and sold in the UK.